 Every February, St. Croix hosts the largest agricultural festival in the Territory.
 The St. Croix Agricultural Fair, or AgriFest, is a colorful display of locally produced agricultural products, livestock, arts and crafts and native cuisine.
-Taking place over three days, festival goers can taste, touch and see everything on St. Croix that has to do with agricultural.
+Taking place over three days, festival goers can taste, touch and see everything to do with St. Croix agriculture.

 The fair is held at the Rudolph Shulterbrandt Agricultural Complex in Estate Lower Love.
 There is a small admission fee to enter, but well worth it!
 Once inside the fair grounds, you can make your way though vendors selling a variety of goods and locally made products that are hard to find at other times during the year.